HeardLibrary/digital-scholarship/text/constellate/index.md

 # Getting started with the Constellate platform

+A short link to this page is [vanderbi.lt/constellate](http://vanderbi.lt/constellate)

 To access the additional resources made possible through the Vanderbilt Libraries' subscription, you need to access the website either on campus or using single sign-on (SSO) through the libraries' proxy.

 ## Access